Privacy & Data Protection Policy

 I retain personal data only for as long as is necessary.
 My retention periods are as follows:

 After the retention period has elapsed, records are securely and permanently destroyed.
+Paper records are shredded using a cross-cut shredder.
+Electronic records are permanently deleted.

 9. Data Security